Skip Navigation

 Lawsuits Claim Kratom 7-OH Alkaloids Are Highly Addictive

-A series of lawsuits are moving forward in federal courts nationwide, targeting the sale of artificially derived 7-OH kratom products that critics say are being marketed as safe and natural supplements, despite their highly addictive properties.
+A series of lawsuits are moving forward in federal courts nationwide, targeting the sale of artificially derived 7-OH kratom products, which critics say are being marketed as safe and natural supplements, despite their highly addictive properties.

 Among the most concerning are 7-Hydroxymitragynine (7-OH) and Pseudoindoxyl, compounds that bind to mu-opioid receptors in the brain and produce euphoric effects.
 Over time, users often require increasingly higher doses to achieve the same response, raising significant concerns about dependence and abuse.